Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 Arizona vs. Colorado Betting Trends

-- In the Wildcats' 13 games this season, the combined scoring has gone over the point total seven times.
+- The Wildcats and their opponents have combined to hit the over seven out of 13 times this season.

-- Colorado has covered seven times in 13 matchups with a spread this year.
+- Colorado has put together a 7-5-1 ATS record so far this season.

-- In the Buffaloes' 13 chances this season, the combined scoring has gone over the point total seven times.
+- A total of seven Buffaloes games this season have gone over the point total.

 Arizona Futures Odds